 Pescado (Fried Battered Fish) Taco

 I ordered the two most popular items on the menu.
 The first was the Pescado (Fried Battered Fish) Taco (40 pesos or about $1.94).
-As mentioned before, tacos were served naked with no toppings.
+As mentioned before, tacos came naked with no toppings.
 It was up to me to finish the taco by adding the condiments of my choice.

-Just as impressive was the homemade corn tortilla.
-I could tell by its taste, texture, and flavor that it was made by hand.
+The homemade corn tortilla was just as impressive.
+Its taste, texture, and flavor showed me that it didn’t come from a bag.
 The thin tortilla was charred on the outside yet chewy and moist on the inside.
-The char added a distinct smoky flavor which I enjoyed.
+The char added a distinct smoky flavor, which I enjoyed.

-As for the condiments, I added a little bit of everything.
-This included shredded cabbage for a crunchy texture, pico de gallo for a pop of flavor, creamy guacamole and white sauce, spicy and smoky salsa, and a squeeze of lime.
+As for the condiments, I added some of everything.
+I added shredded cabbage for a crunchy texture, pico de gallo for a pop of flavor, creamy guacamole and white sauce, spicy and smoky salsa, and a squeeze of lime.

 Camarón (Fried Battered Shrimp) Taco